typemill/typemill/readme.md

 ## Setup

-You will be redirected to the `/setup` page, please create an initial user and configure your system in the author panel.
+If you visit your website first, then you will be redirected to the `/setup` page.
+Please create an initial user and configure your system in the author panel.

 ## Login